dev-breeze-com/brzinst-core-icons/README.md

 icon themes; as well as, the public domain Flags icons from
 Fam.Fam.Fam, and used in the Breeze::OS Distro Installer.

-Our Breeze::OS images and icons are licensed with GPL3.0, the
+Our Breeze::OS images and icons are copyrighted, and licensed with
-other icons retain their original licenses.
+GPL3.0; the other icons retain their original licenses.

 The Breeze::OS website: http://www.breezeos.com